yuchi/frontend-resources-osgi/To_know_for_javaists.md

   Supports non-JS resources through *plugins*

+- **Liferay AMD Loader**

+  A config based AMD Loader (similar in this fashion to RequireJS) with conditional loading.

+  Doesn’t support non-JS resources.

+- **YUI Loader** (deprecated)

+  A loader with its own module definition and features, such as theming, combo loading, conditional loading, resource loading.

+  Pre-dates almost everything covered in this document by at least 2 years.

 ### Module Bundler

 A **Module Bundler** is a build process which assembles different JavaScript modules into a single module/file/script that can be executed where a Module Loader is not present.